FOSSEE/st-scripts/getting-started-ipython/script.rst

 We get 2.0, 2.5 and 2.48, which are what we expect.

-Let's now see how to correct typing errors that we make when typing at the terminal.
+Let's now see how to correct typing errors that we make while typing at the terminal.
 As already shown, if we haven't hit the enter key already, we could navigate using the arrow keys and make deletions using delete or backspace key and correct the errors.